azangru/gatsby-netlify-example/src/content/authors/marquez.md

   url: /uploads/plinio_apuleyo_mendoza.jpg
 books:
   - book:
-      title: 'One Hundred Years of Solitude'
+      title: One Hundred Years of Solitude
   - book:
-      title: 'Love in the Time of Cholera'
+      title: Love in the Time of Cholera
 ---